07/30/1915 – 10/02/1985

 He later met and married Lorraine Lewis (my Great Grandmother) in September 25, 1938.

 He served in the United States Army from 1943 to 1947 during World War II.
+In 1946, he served in Inchon (Incheon), Korea.
+I would like to know where else he served during that time.

 He worked primarily in the timber industry.
 As a result, the Davidson family was often on the move as work was available.
 This included living in places such as Grass Valley, South Gate, Flagstaff, and Mentone (among other places).